EskandarAtrakchi/CA1-DAS/ReadMe.md

 # Song.java

-This class represents a song in the music library.
+This class represents a song in the music library with title and artist attributes.

 ### `Song(String title, String artist)`
 Constructor method to initialize a new Song object with the given title and artist.